 Engineers often flock to other jobs because of an inherent lack of skills, which was briefly mentioned in the first point but nobody really talks about what those skills are.
 Long story short, coding and developer-based skills.

 Engineering students often rely on limited skills and that’s why they’re either happy via a low-pay package offered by a mass recruiter or find it better to switch professions for a high-pay job profile.

 Skills lead to money, money leads to a good life and whoever tells you that an engineering degree won’t get you money, you have the right to laugh vehemently at that person’s stupidity.

-Add that to the inherent idea of job automation being the norm in the near future, most engineering students wish to capitalize their availability for jobs which require human resources.
+Add that to the inherent idea of job automation being the norm in the near future, most engineering students wish to capitalize on their availability for jobs that require human resources.